hellstorm-software/Kult-Rising/readme.md

     - integrated into the save system
     - updated the interaction text for more clarity
     - updated milestone display materials
+- adjusted foliage on the main island of the ashlands

 ----------------------------------------------------------